Recreational boats pass through Key Bridge collapse site after opening of fourth temporary channel

 BALTIMORE -- A total of four temporary channels have opened following the collapse of the Francis Scott Key Bridge just over a month ago.

-This comes as more than 1,300 tons of steel have been salvaged from the site.
+The fourth, deepest channel closed early Monday morning as crews continue salvaging, and it is not expected to reopen until May 10.
+More than 1,300 tons of steel have been salvaged from the disaster site.

 Larry Lewis has spent the last 20 or so years on the water.
 He says the opportunity to pass through the collapse site is important for recreational boaters, not just chartering businesses.